 And then I saw this spider:

 This, friends, is Eriovixia gryffindori Ahmed, Khalap & Sumukha, 2016.
-It’s commonly called the “Sorting Hat spider.”
+It’s colloquially called the “Sorting Hat spider.”
 Definitely fictitious, right?
 But what a perfect name!

 BTW, it could be a bit difficult to see this spider on dry leaves: